microsoft/ProgrammaticCompliance/README.md

 ## Installations prior to webapp deployment
 The following steps should be done in your terminal, from the directory into which you cloned the Git repository.
-* Download and install Node.js, which includes npm, from the [official website](https://nodejs.org/) for your operating system.
+* Download and install Node.js, which includes npm, [here](https://nodejs.org/) for your operating system.
 Use the LTS to avoid any fresh issues with the current version
 * To verify that Node.js and npm are installed correctly, open a terminal and run the following commands to check their versions:
 ```
 node -v